Controlling Lawn Weeds

 Dandelions need no introduction and rank as one of the most common lawn weeds.
 They seem to be found everywhere and tolerate a wide range of conditions.
 The rosettes of leaves are not killed by mowing.

-However you decide to control them, take the trouble to remove, and dispose of, the flowerheads as they appear to prevent seed formation.
+However you decide to control them, take the trouble to remove and dispose of the flowerheads to prevent seed formation.

 Hand weeding is possible and it is easier to remove the taproot in its entirety whilst the plants are still young.